-Squid is the most popular Proxy server for Unix like operating systems.
-It also used for the web filtering.
-Squid also useful as caching proxy server for the HTTP, HTTPS, FTP protocols.
+Squid is the most popular Proxy server for Unix-like operating systems.
+It is also used for web filtering.
+Squid also useful as caching proxy server for the HTTP, HTTPS, and FTP protocols.

 Step 1 – Install Package

 Squid packages are available in default yum repositories.
-Execute below command on your server to install SQUID proxy server.
+Execute the below command on your server to install the SQUID proxy server.

 sudo apt update sudo apt install squid